TheoH32/Runtime_Terror/2023-3-30-mainlesson.md

 print(binary_num)
 </code></pre>

+What is the code above doing?
+This code is converting a decimal number, 10, to a binary number represented as a string using the built-in Python function bin().
+The resulting binary number, '0b1010', is then stored in the variable binary_num and printed using the print() function.
+So, the output of this code will be: 0b1010

-Now try to convert a string of letters into binary.
+Now that you kind of understand the concept, try to convert a string of letters into binary.

 <pre><code>
 convert string to binary: